vend/php-resque/README.md

 how a worker is initially setup.
 To work under all environments, not having a single environment such as with Ruby, the PHP port makes *no* assumptions about your setup.

-To start a worker, it's very similar to the Ruby version:

 ```sh
 $ QUEUE=file_serve php bin/resque